lucasb/BakerCM/README.rst

 Settings
 --------
-You can customize baker options via settings.
+You can customize BakerCM options via settings.
 For that you need to create a ``.bakerc`` on your HOME directory:

 .. code-block:: console